BCCF-UBCO-AD/Orthanc-TMI/docs/week15_scrum.md

   - Explored benefits over undocumented Orthanc SDK functions
   - Explored cost of implementation
   - Explored performance and scaling
+- Use DICOM protocols to communicate with Orthanc
+  - Pushing DICOM files to Orthanc from another DICOM client

 ## 3. Plan

 **Task for this week:**

-- Start implementing ODBC & crosswalk table
+- Start implementing ODBC & crosswalk table - Brian Zhou & Iwan Levin
-- Start building frontend